Bagnan College: Departments and courses

+The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Bagnan and its adjoining areas.

 Accreditation

 The college is recognized by the University Grants Commission (UGC).
 It was accredited by the National Assessment and Accreditation Council (NAAC), and awarded B grade, an accreditation that has since then expired.